marcodenic/ai-clipboard/README.md

 - Automatically **ignore** unwanted files (like .png, .jpg, /.git, etc.) through a configurable ignore list.
 - Customize options (like whether to include binary files) via a dedicated **Options** dialog.

-We hope this tool makes your life easier for quickly copying and sharing snippets of your projects. 🎉
+I hope this tool makes your life easier for quickly copying and sharing snippets of your projects. 🎉

 ## Getting Started 🚀